 There are a lot of other alternatives for all Jetpack functionalities, ranging from free plugins to premium plugins.
 You can mostly find anything you need from the WordPress repository.

-If you decide to keep using Jetpack then we highly recommend that you go through any modules you don’t need and disable it.
+If you decide to keep using Jetpack then I highly recommend that you go through any modules you don’t need and disable them.
 A Jetpack badly configured can turn out badly for your site.

-We hope our article has provided you with a better insight towards Jetpack, if you have any questions on the topic, do let us know in the comment section, we would be happy to hear from you!
+I hope my article has provided you with a better insight into Jetpack, if you have any questions on the topic, do let us know in the comment section, I would be happy to hear from you!

 FREQUENTLY ASKED QUESTIONS